 Street lighting is considered a public good, and as such individuals cannot be charged for or excluded from using it.
-Street lighting is seen by the general public as a given and basic commodity that Local Authorities provide.
+Street lighting is seen by the public as a given and basic commodity that Local Authorities provide.
 Good quality street lighting offers cost savings to other services as the provision of lighting may reduce accidents.

 Any proposed changes to street lighting provision should be discussed with the emergency services and take into consideration any known hazards in the area.